 - Learn their cues.
 Each of our dogs has a telltale sign of when they need to go outside.
 Denver will whine and stand by the door.
 Benji will hop by the door.
 Chloe will move from her nap spot and just stare you down until you let her outside.

 Hopefully that helps!
-Let us know down in the comments what tips you have for potty training adult rescue dogs.
+Let us know down in the comments what tips you have for stopping an adopted dog peeing in the house.